UW-Macrostrat/web-components/docs/doc1.md

 import "@macrostrat/ui-components/lib/index.css";
 ```

+You will also need to install 'react-router-dom' if you don't have it installed.
+`npm install --save react-router-dom`

 We also provide [`init.js`](init.js), a small helper that imports these styles
 and sets up common Babel and BlueprintJS configuration.